Patrick150141/Simplified-Airline-Booking-System--Extra-credit-150141/README.md

 #Flight ViewSet
 The FlightViewSet provides a full set of views for the Flight model, including listing, retrieving, creating, and deleting flights.
+    queryset: Specifies the set of flights that this viewset will operate on.
+    serializer_class: Links the viewset to the FlightSerializer, ensuring that flight data is properly serialized and deserialized.

 #Passenger ViewSet
 The PassengerViewSet provides a full set of views for the Passenger model, including listing, retrieving, creating, and deleting passengers.
+     queryset: Specifies the set of passengers that this viewset will operate on.
+    serializer_class: Links the viewset to the PassengerSerializer, ensuring that passenger data is properly serialized and deserialized.